 Institutional Services Data Report: The Institutional Services Data Report should include all institutional health care services provided to applicable insureds during the reporting period (COMAR 10.25.06.10).
 This data file reports all institutional health care services provided to Maryland residents, whether those services were provided by a health care facility located in-State or out-of-State.
 This report should include services for claims paid in the reporting period, regardless of the date of service.

-Unlike in previous years (2015 and prior) where institutional services were rolled-up for the entire report, in 2018 services will be reported on a per-line basis defined by a revenue code and/or procedure code (with one line per service).
+For inpatient facility (hospital and non-hospital), each line is defined by revenue code.
+Outpatient lines and lines for observations stays shall also have one procedure code associated with the revenue code.
+Inpatient lines shall have a procedure code taken from the trailer and transposed, providing the principal procedure code (if any) on claim line number 1, with all remaining procedure codes in subsequent lines, and blanks for any lines for which a procedure code cannot be attached.
+If no principal procedure code is available, then all procedure codes must be transposed from the claim form and attached one-by-one to each line, with blanks for any lines to which a procedure code cannot be attached.
+Appendix F provides detailed examples of the transpositions necessary to fulfill these requirements.

-All diagnosis codes should be repeated on all lines of a claim, regardless of the type of facility.
+All diagnosis codes should be repeated on all lines of a claim, regardless of the type of facility in which the service was provided.

 Note: All payors shall provide all facility claims (received on UB-04 claims forms only) for freestanding ambulatory surgical centers, and freestanding radiology centers in the institutional services report.
-MHCC shall assess both the quality and completeness of data regarding services provided at these facilities and shall request additional information if necessary from data submitters to confirm the integrity of each submission.
+The MHCC shall assess both the quality and completeness of data regarding services provided at these facilities and shall request additional information if necessary from data submitters to confirm the integrity of each submission.

 Pharmacy Data Report: The Pharmacy Data Report should include all pharmacy services provided to applicable insureds during the reporting period, whether the services were provided by a pharmacy located in Maryland or out-of State (COMAR 10.25.06.08).
 This report should include services for claims paid in the reporting period, regardless of the date of service.
 In addition to prescription drugs, this report should also include medical supplies.